UPPMAX/R-python-julia-matlab-HPC/docs/matlab/introMatlab.rst

 .. keypoints::

-   - MATLAB is a 4th generation language with an interactive environment that can generate code for common procedures for you.
+   - MATLAB is a 4th generation language with an interactive environment that can generate code that handles common problems for you.
-   - Parallelization is easy with the graphic user interface, but be careful to set -SingleCompThread when starting it at the command line or it may hog the nodes.
+   - Parallelization is easy with the graphic user interface, but be careful to set `-SingleCompThread` when starting it at the command line or it may hog the nodes.